Kanazawa Station

 About the Museum

 The museum grew out of the personal collection of audio enthusiast Hiroshi Yokaichiya who had opened his own phonograph shop before the war.
 As the years went by manually wound phonographs went out of fashion and began to disappear.
 Sometime in the 1970s Mr. Yokaichiya saw an old phonograph that had been casually thrown away and his heart ached.
 “If I fixed it, it would play again…” he thought and so to preserve the nostalgic sounds of the past, he began collecting and mending these old machines.
 Then one day he realized he had amassed a collection of 540 machines and over 20,000 SP records!
 Mr. Yokaichiya donated his collection to the city and the Phonograph Museum was opened in 2001.
-Sadly Hiroshi Yokaichiya passed away in 2003, but now the museum is run by his eldest son Noriyuki Yokaichiya, and it is still carrying on the good work of collecting and preserving these antique machines.
+The museum houses about 600 phonographs, with about 150 on regular display.
+Sadly Hiroshi Yokaichiya passed away in 2003, but the museum is run by his eldest son Noriyuki Yokaichiya, who continues the work of collecting, repairing, and preserving these antique machines.

 The phonographs are beautiful to look at and have excellent sound quality